Types of Fabric for Furniture: What is the Best Upholstery Fabric

 Wool

 Wool is a soft, durable natural fabric made from the fleece of sheep and other animals.
-It is prized for its warmth, resilience, and natural texture.
+It is valued for its warmth, resilience, and natural texture.

 Advantages: